Lecture Notes in Cosmology: Perturbation of the energy-momentum tensor

 \hrulefill

-The most general energy-momentum tensor, which also includes the possibility of dissipation, can be then written by straightforwardly generalising Eq.~\eqref{barTmunutheta}, i.e.
+The most general energy-momentum tensor, which also includes the possibility of dissipation, can be written by generalizing Eq.~\eqref{barTmunutheta}, i.e.

-where $q_\mu$ is the \textbf{heat transfer} contribution, satisfying $q_\mu u^\mu = 0$ and thus contributing with 3 independent components; $\pi_{\mu\nu}$ is the \textbf{anisotropic stress}, it is traceless and satisfies $\pi_{\mu\nu}u^\mu = 0$, hence providing 5 independent components.
-The trace of $\pi_{\mu\nu}$ is $\pi$, it is called \textbf{bulk viscosity} and has been put in evidence together with the pressure.
-For more detail about dissipative processes in cosmology and the above decomposition of the energy-momentum tensor, see the review \cite{Maartens:1996vi}.
-The anisotropic stress $\pi_{\mu\nu}$ is not necessarily related to viscosity, but can exist for relativistic species such as photons and neutrinos because of the quadrupole moments of their distributions, as we shall see later.
+where $Q_\mu$ is the \textbf{heat transfer} contribution, satisfying $Q_\mu u^\mu = 0$ and thus contributing 3 independent components; $\Pi_{\mu\nu}$ is the \textbf{anisotropic stress}, it is traceless and satisfies $\Pi_{\mu\nu}u^\mu = 0$, hence providing 5 independent components; $\Pi$ is called \textbf{bulk viscosity} and provides a correction to the pressure, although its origin is dissipative.
+Bulk viscosity is compatible with the cosmological principle and can also be contemplated at the background level.
+It plays a central role in the so-called \textbf{bulk viscous cosmology}; see \cite{Zimdahl:1996ka}.
+For more details about dissipative processes in cosmology and the above decomposition of the energy-momentum tensor, see the review \cite{Maartens:1996vi}.

+The anisotropic stress $\Pi_{\mu\nu}$ is not necessarily related to viscosity, but can exist for relativistic species such as photons and neutrinos because of the quadrupole moments of their distributions, as we shall see later.
 On the other hand, heat fluxes and bulk viscosity are related to dissipative processes, and we neglect them in these notes starting from the next section.

-Now we consider the energy-momentum tensor of Eq.~\eqref{genTmunu3p1dec} as made up of a background contribution plus a linear perturbation, i.e. we expand